mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 author: matt_sosna
 ---

 Retrieving and storing data are key components of any code we write.
 This data $-$ a list of IDs, pairs of names and addresses, sets of relationships between users, etc. $-$ can be stored in dozens of ways.
-But _how_ we organize our data will determine whether our script requires one hour to run, or one hundred.
+But _how_ we organize our data, especially when we're processing gigabytes or terabytes of information, may determine whether our script requires one hour to run, or one hundred.

 One major differentiator between code that "gets the job done" and code that can scale with our needs is the proper choice of **data structures**, or methods for organizing data.
 Consider these a set of tools whose utility vary depending on how, specifically, we need to interact with data.
 In this post, we'll cover a set of data structures that can handle a range of use cases.
 We'll then implement each structure in Python and answer a few Leetcode questions involving each type.